23 Best Things to Do in Rotterdam, 2-day Itinerary

-The first thing you can think of Rotterdam it’s an industrial city with nothing interesting to see.
-But nothing further from reality.
-I’m sure this city will surprise you.
+The first thing that might come to mind about Rotterdam is that it’s an industrial city with nothing interesting to see.
+It could not be any further away from reality.
+I’m confident this city will surprise you.

-It is a city with history and innovative.
-Rotterdam was ravaged by Nazi bombings in the Second World War and has been able to reinvent itself.
+It’s a city with history and innovation.
+Rotterdam was ravaged by Nazi bombings during the Second World War and has been able to reinvent itself.

-Nowadays, it seems that architects have liberty to create the most varied and flashy buildings you can imagine.
-Looks like they’re doing a competition to see who makes the building more innovative, modern, exclusive and original.
+Nowadays, it seems that architects have the liberty to create the most varied and flashy buildings you could imagine.
+Unfortunately, it looks like they’re competing to see who makes the building more innovative, modern, exclusive, and original.

-The Rotterdamers are proud of this development.
-They love to show off the buildings that has the city, how original they are, how pretty they are.
+The Rotterdammers are proud of this development.
+They love to show off the buildings they built in the city and how original and pretty they are.

-I was captivated with this idea and this way of developing the city.
-Every building I saw it was a work that shaped the city in a different, original and fun way.
+I was captivated by this idea and this way of developing the city.
+Every building I saw was a work that shaped the city differently in an original and fun way.

-You’re going to see a lot of curious buildings, but you can also visit the old part that survived bombardments.
-And of course you can’t miss the Kinderdijk mills.
-And more thing we’ll tell you in this post.
+You’re going to see a lot of curious buildings, but you can also visit the old part that survived bombardments, and, of course, you can’t miss the Kinderdijk mills and some more things that we’ll tell you in this post.

-If you’re going to be just one day in Rotterdam we tell you what are the best things to do and Visit.
+If you are in Rotterdam for just one day, we will tell you the best things to do and visit.

 We started the visit with the proposal made by the Bike & Bite guys.

-The Station Rotterdam is the gateway to the city.
-Here come all the transport: bus, tram, train and metro.
-Here you will arrive if you come from Amsterdam by train or from Paris, to give a few examples.
+Here, you will arrive from Amsterdam by train or from Paris, to give a few examples.